Herbs and health care have a long history. Natural herbal healing has been used the world over for thousands of years.

 Herbal healing remedies are comprised of three categories: food, medicine and poison.

 Note that any culinary or medicinal plant can cause a reaction in an individual.
-For most people, valerian is a fabulous sleep remedy.
+For most people, valerian is acclaimed as a sleep remedy.
 For 10% of the population, it acts as a stimulant.
 I have an interesting relationship with peppermint.
 I can eat it and drink the tea with no obvious problem.
 I can rub peppermint lotion on my temples and neck when I have a headache.
 If I rub it on my legs, they heat up and rash within minutes.
 Go figure.

 Plants can be used to prevent and treat degenerative diseases, quell inflammation, manage symptoms, ease pain, and improve energy and mood.
 They aid healing by promoting detoxification and nutrition.